Make the most of your special getaway to the Hawaiian islands

 Hawaii has delicious fresh fish and seafood, incredible produce and traditional dishes you may have never heard of or tried such as Poi, Poke and Kalua pork.
 Make sure to try the shave ice – it’s nothing like shave ice I’ve had elsewhere.

 The crowds have returned to Hawaii and you will need to be patient as many places are short-staffed.
 In some cases excursions and venues have limited capacity so things book up quickly.
 Remember that travel during a pandemic may come with delays and unexpected events.
 Be patient and flexible.

 If you are concerned about the crowds or costs, consider traveling during the low seasons – April & May and September to early November.
 Off-season travel can be more relaxing and affordable.
 It also benefits the destination by easing the strain at busy times and supporting local businesses throughout the year.

 Which Hawaiian Island Should I Visit

 I’ve been to Oahu, Kauai and Maui; the Big Island is where I would like to visit next.
 They are all special and lovely.
 For more nightlife choose Oahu, Maui would be second.
 Maui has great snorkeling (especially at the Molokini Crater, which requires a day trip) but the Big Island is supposed to have great snorkeling as well, on the northwest coast.
 The Big Island seems ideal for outdoor adventuring.
 If you like luxury, Maui’s Wailea area and the island of Lanai will offer more upscale hotels, dining and service.

 Whichever island you choose, this truly special place with its unique culture and incredible beauty will be a wonderful vacation.
 I hope these Hawaii travel tips help you prepare for the trip so that once in Hawaii, you can relax and enjoy yourself.
-Extra logistics are just a part of travel during a pandemic and Hawaii is definitely worth the effort.
+Hawaii is definitely worth the effort.